The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

         position: Senior Trademark Administrator
         bio: >-
           <p>Kerrie provides trademark administration support, compliance and
-          administrative assistance to the team.</p><p>Kerrie is an experienced administrator and has held senior administrative roles for over 20 years.&nbsp; She is an adept user across a diverse range of IP and legal software.</p><p>Kerrie works closely with all members of the team on the management of trade mark portfolios and assists in the filing, prosecution, registration and maintenance of trademark in Australia and overseas.</p>
+          administrative assistance to the team.</p><p><strong>Kerrie is an experienced administrator and has held senior administrative roles for over 20 years</strong>.&nbsp; She is an adept user across a diverse range of IP and legal software.</p><p>Kerrie works closely with all members of the team on the management of trade mark portfolios and assists in the filing, prosecution, registration and maintenance of trademark in Australia and overseas.</p>
         image: ''
   - _bookshop_name: cta/search
     title: <p>Get Your <em>Trademark</em> Today</p>